aquasecurity/tracee/CONTRIBUTING.md

 1. Optional commit body (separated by empty line from subject) may explain why the change was made (not how):
   1. Wrap at 72 chars.
 1. Code related information should be in commit message, review related information should be in PR description.
-1. For changes that span different areas (for example, change in libbpfgo which is used in tracee-ebpf), try to make each change self contained and independent.
+1. For changes that span different areas please try to make each change self contained and independent.

 ## Code